-Residents and visitors in the Top End are being urged to take precautions to protect themselves against mosquitoes, with potential Kunjin virus activity detected in the East Arnhem and Darwin regions.
+The Department of Health advises Top End residents and visitors to take precautions to protect themselves against mosquitoes, with widespread Kunjin virus activity detected in the Darwin region.

 UPDATE as of 10 April 2019, 30 cases of measles have been reported in the Greater Darwin area.UPDATE as of Friday 5 April 2019, Measles cases in the Greater Darwin area have reached 28 since the outbreak began in mid-February.-

 The Department of Health is reminding residents returning home to be especially aware of food safety in the wake of Tropical Cyclone Trevor.